etwitmyer/EmailGPT-Page/content/post/about.en.md

 ---
-title: "About"
+title: "About EmailGPT"
 date: 2025-04-26
 draft: false
 ---

-# Welcome to EmailGPT 📬✨
-**Your smart assistant for managing complex email threads**
+**Your AI-powered assistant for managing complex email threads**

-## 🚀 What is EmailGPT?
+## What is EmailGPT?
-EmailGPT is a Chrome Extension that **summarizes, organizes, and enhances Gmail threads** to help users manage overwhelming email chains.
-It helps you:
+EmailGPT is a Chrome Extension that enhances Gmail by summarizing, organizing, and clarifying long email conversations.
+Designed for users who frequently deal with lengthy threads, EmailGPT helps you:

-✅ **Summarize entire conversations** into concise highlights
+- Summarize entire conversations into concise highlights
-✅ **Break down** each message with repetitive content filtered out
+- Break down individual messages with redundant content filtered out
-✅ **Highlight action items and requests** automatically
+- Automatically identify and highlight action items and requests
-✅ **Suggest smart replies** using AI integration
+- Suggest smart replies using AI integration

-Stay informed, make decisions faster, and reply with confidence — all within Gmail.
+Stay informed, respond quickly, and reduce email fatigue—all from within your email app.

 ---

-## 🛠️ Built With
+## Built With
-This landing page was created using **[Hugo](https://gohugo.io/)**, a **fast and flexible static site generator**, and the **Hugo Bootstrap Theme** by [Filipe Carneiro](https://github.com/filipecarneiro/hugo-bootstrap-theme).
+This landing page was built using [Hugo](https://gohugo.io/), a fast and flexible static site generator, and the Hugo Bootstrap Theme by [Filipe Carneiro](https://github.com/filipecarneiro/hugo-bootstrap-theme).

-### 🌟 Special Thanks
+### Acknowledgments
-A big thank you to the **open-source community** and the contributors behind Hugo, Bootstrap, and the AI technology that powers our app!
+We thank the open-source community and the contributors behind Hugo, Bootstrap, and the technologies that support our app.

 ---

-## 💡 About the Creators
+## About the Team
 **Emma Twitmyer, Allen Liu, Lisa Ayisi-Ahwireng, and Luna Chen**
-are passionate about **technology, user experience, and productivity tools**.
-This project was developed as part of a software engineering course to explore the intersection of **AI and communication workflows**.
+This project was developed as part of a software engineering course to explore the integration of AI in communication workflows.
+Our team shares a passion for technology, usability, and improving everyday productivity tools.

 ---

-# 📈 Our Vision for EmailGPT

-**Problem:**
+## Vision
+**The Problem**
-Long email chains are hard to follow, especially when new people are added midway.
-Critical information gets buried under pleasantries, repeated quotes, and unrelated messages.
+Long email threads can be difficult to follow—especially when new recipients are added mid-conversation.
+Important information often gets buried under pleasantries, redundant quoting, and off-topic messages.

-**Solution:**
-EmailGPT automatically provides:
+**Our Solution**
+EmailGPT offers a better way to manage email:

-- ✍️ **A high-level summary** of the entire conversation
+- A high-level summary of the full conversation
-- 🧩 **A message-by-message breakdown**, extracting only meaningful content
+- Message-by-message breakdowns that extract only meaningful content
-- 📋 **Action item detection** and tracking
+- Detection and tracking of action items and tasks
-- 🤖 **Suggested responses**, powered by ChatGPT

-All inside an elegant, easy-to-use overlay on Gmail.
+- AI-suggested responses integrated directly into the Gmail interface

 ---

-## 🎯 Why EmailGPT?
+## Why EmailGPT?

-- **Save Time:** Instantly see the important parts without reading every word
+- **Save Time:** Instantly see what matters
-- **Reduce Noise:** Filter out greetings, sign-offs, and redundancy
+- **Cut Through the Noise:** Filter out fluff and repetition
-- **Boost Productivity:** Respond faster with AI-suggested replies
+- **Work Smarter:** Use suggested replies to respond efficiently
-- **Stay Organized:** Clearly track outstanding tasks and action items
+- **Stay on Track:** Clearly monitor outstanding tasks and requests

 ---

-## 📚 Learn More
+## Learn More

-To explore full user stories, technical notes, and future feature ideas, visit our project documentation or contact the team!
+Explore our project documentation, technical details, and user stories on GitHub or contact our team for more information.

-*Built with ❤️ by the EmailGPT Team.*
+*Created by the EmailGPT Team.*